BUTR/MnB2-Bannerlord-CommunityPatch/README.md

 ### Current Features
 * Enable and Disable the Intro Video
+* Enable and Disable Menu when encountering a neutral or enemy army.
 * Copy Diagnostic Info to the Clipboard
 * Toggle recording First Chance Exception info (don't use unless troubleshooting bugs)
 * Automatically capture Diagnostic Info to the Clipboard when an Unhandled Exception crash occurs